AdaCore/learn/intro_to_ada.rst

        --  Declaration of a subtype
        subtype Weekend_Days is Days range Saturday ..
 Sunday;
        --                           ^ Constraint of the subtype

-    begin
+       M : Days := Sunday;

+       S : Weekend_Days := M;
+       --  No error here, Days and Weekend_Days are of the same type. begin
        for I in Days loop
           case I is